 For example, Scope 5 clients include multiple Fortune 250s, consulting firms like CH2M, industry leaders like Expeditors and Virginia Mason, and various local governments.
 Their stories are below:

-In this GreenBiz article, CH2M shares how they helped a technology client with Scope 5 save $10 million, improving margins and revenue by eliminating wasted resource cost.
+In this GreenBiz article, CH2M shares how they helped a technology client with Scope 5 save $10 million, improving margins and revenue by eliminating wasted resource costs.

-Municipalities like City of Bellevue and Mercer Island in Washington State’s King County track progress on key environmental metrics.
-More here.
+Municipalities like the City of Bellevue and Mercer Island in Washington State’s King County track progress on key environmental metrics.

 Ready to Do Our Part